alexgdebeer/EnsembleMethodBenchmark/README.md

 Form basis and pass into forward problem
-Solve forward problem with reduced basis (making sure to project states back into original state space somewhere in there)
+Solve forward problem with reduced basis (making sure to project states back into original state space somewhere in there) Run the reduced model on the same inputs the full model was run on and build the covariance of the errors (see other Lipponen paper?)